zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/create-map-with-wizard/create-map-with-wizard.md

 * Completion of Lab 1: Install Sample Maps application

-## Task 1: Create a new app with a map page using the wizard
+## Task 1: Create a New App with a Map Page using the Wizard

 The wizard provides a quick and easy way to create a new application and your first map.